-- > On PAN from the Setup, select Work Requests. - Click Select Tasks, select Request/Delete Enrollment Transfer, and click Start. - Type the student's SSID (obtained from sending district) and key in the student details to search for a student to transfer and click Search.
-Fill in the required fields with the exact information that the student file contains. - ➤ Under Change Enrollment To, select the organization to which to transfer the student. - Click Send Request.
+- > On PAN from Setup, select Work Requests. - Click Select Tasks, select Request/Delete Enrollment Transfer, and click Start. - > Type the student's SSID (obtained from sending district) and key in the student details to search for a student to transfer and click Search.
+Fill in the required fields with the exact information that the student file contains. - Under Change Enrollment To, select the organization to which the student should be transferred. - Click Send Request.